ashejim/C964/_build/html/_sources/task2_doc/task2_doc_a_and_b.md

 ### Timeline

+**The requirements for the timeline has recently been updated.
+See the template for details.**
 Provide a projected timeline, including projected start dates and end dates for each milestone.
 Though not strictly required, a table is encouraged:

 |Milestone or Deliverable  |Duration  | Projected Start Date| Projected End date